pylapp/Tips-tools/README.md

 ## The main script

- Run
+### Get help about commands

 ```shell
 bash tipsntools.sh --help
 ```
- to get some help about the commands ;-)

- Run
+### Make queries using regexp

 ```shell
 bash tipsntools.sh {--findAll | --findWeb | --findDevices | --findTools | --findSocs} yourRegex {--json}
 ```

- to make some searches in files with a regular expression as a filter.
+It makes some searches in files with a regular expression as a filter.
 The _--json_ flag after the regex makes the script produce JSON-based data.

- Run
+### Update corpora

 ```shell
 bash tipsntools.sh --update
 ```
- to build HTML and JSON files from your CSV files, and build a global web page and the little web app (to see as a Progressive Web App or Single Page Application if you like buzzwords)
+It builds HTML and JSON files from your CSV files, and build a global web page and the little web app (to see as a Progressive Web App or Single Page Application if you like buzzwords).

 ## Add new elements in spreadsheets and other files

 You can fill the _.ods_ spreadsheet file with new data you want to save.
 You should keep the columns order.
-Then run
+Then export the spreadsheet tabs in CSV format (UTF8 encoded) in the suitable folders.
+And run the command bellow to update the _.html_ and _.json_ files.

 ```shell
 bash tipsntools.sh --update
 ```
-to update the _.html_ and _.json_ files.

 ## Who's who